 </div>

-By adding-Symbols, can effectively control the number of blank lines in the generated HTML, making the code more compact.
+By adding-The symbol can effectively control the number of blank lines in the generated HTML, making the code more compact.

 Data preprocessing and default value strategy

-Sometimes, we do not want to completely remove HTML tags, but rather provide a default value when data is missing, to prevent the direct output of empty variables from causing the page display to be unattractive
+Sometimes, we are not to remove HTML tags completely, but to provide a default value when data is missing to prevent empty variables from being output directly and causing the page display to be ugly